Introduction to Botnet

 - They deploy pop-ups ads designed to get us to download a phony anti-spyware package and pay to remove the botnet through it.

 Now that it is clear that botnets can be used for malicious uses, the question of protecting our personal information and devices arises.
 The first step to achieve this is understanding how these bots work, and then we can work towards taking preventative actions against them.

 How do Botnets Work?

-Botnets are used by cybercriminals to create a similar commotion on the internet.
-They instruct their compromised bots to burden a website to the point that it stops functioning and the access to that website is denied.
+Cybercriminals use botnets to create a similar commotion on the internet.
+They instruct their compromised bots to burden a website to the point that it stops functioning and access to that website is denied.
 Such an attack is called a Denial of service (DDoS) attack.

 Complex botnets can find and infect devices on their own.
 These independent bots perform seek-and-infect tasks, constantly searching the web for vulnerable devices lacking antivirus software or system updates.

 Botnets are problematic to detect.
 They do not disrupt normal computer functions and thus, avoid alerting the user.
 Some botnets are designed so as even to prevent detection by cybersecurity software.
 Botnet designs continue to grow, making newer versions even harder to detect.

 Botnet structures are usually designed to give the botmaster as much control as possible.